barbaratoth75/APPDEV-106729/article.md

 ___________

 Here are some helpful resources for learning more about Python:
-- *[Python.org] (https://www.python.org)* - The official website for Python, with a wealth of information and resources for learning the language.
+- <a href="https://www.python.org" target="_blank">Python.org</a> - The official website for Python, with a wealth of information and resources for learning the language.
-- *[Python for Data Science Handbook] (https://jakevdp.github.io/PythonDataScienceHandbook)* - A free online book that provides a comprehensive introduction
+- <a href="https://jakevdp.github.io/PythonDataScienceHandbook" target="_blank">Python for Data Science Handbook</a> - A free online book that provides a comprehensive introduction
 ___________
 *Article content is generated using ChatGPT*